 Santa Chiara Convent

 Naples is absolutely teeming with history and art.
 The city was founded in the 6th century BC by the ancient Greeks, and there are centuries of history to discover.
-These are a few of the cultural highlights you shouldn’t miss…
+There’s also plenty of street art and frescos in Naples, so you can soak up the culture as you wander the streets!
+Below are a few of the cultural highlights you shouldn’t miss…

 National Archaeological Museum